Immunizations are Safe and Effective

 So, should I have my infant vaccinated?

-Absolutely, yes – on the recommended, standard schedule.
-Some parents have become so concerned about what they hear that they are more willing to trust the speculations of unscientific people they will never meet, instead of the scientific assurances of the doctors with whom they have an established relationship and ongoing trust.
+Absolutely, yes – and on the recommended, standard schedule.
+Some parents have become so scared about what they hear that they are more willing to trust the speculations of unscientific people they will never meet, instead of the scientific assurances of the doctors with whom they have an established relationship and ongoing trust.
 But the vaccine schedule, and the vaccines themselves, have been developed with an enormous amount of thoughtful research and scientific experience.
 That is why the schedule exists as recommended.

 Please protect your child with all the recommended routine childhood immunizations.
-I am happy to discuss with you any questions that this handout leaves unanswered.
+I am happy to discuss with you any questions that this handout leaves unanswered

--- Copyright © David M. Epstein MD, 2000, 2007, 2009
+-- Copyright © David M. Epstein MD, 2000, 2007, 2009, 2023

 Vaccine Information: Resources for parents